Harris RH5 history

 In July 1971, just after Tarrant's death, the Harris was purchased by hillclimber Malcolm Dungworth.
 He managed a "convincing BTD" on his first outing at the car at Topcliffe in July 1971.
 In 1972, Dungworth ran the car extensively, netting a class win in April 1972, taking BTD at Topcliffe again in late April, an outing at Harewood in May, 8th BTD in the RAC Hill Climb at Barbon Manor in May and later a 6th BTD at Harewood in September.
 In 1973, John Briggs (Blackburn) bought the Harris and ran it at Longridge in April 1973 and is listed at Harewood 24 Jun 1973 with the Harris equipped with a 5000cc Traco Chevrolet.
 He is also noted in the Harris-Traco winning a sprint at Woodvale, near Southport, on Whit Sunday 1974 and the Isle of Man sprint in September that year.
 Sightings of the car then became rarer as Briggs concentrated on more minor events, and his final known victory was in a sprint in April 1975.

-The car then disappeared from view until bought by Malcolm Carter some time around the late 1980s, and rebuilt by Simon Hadfield for historic racing. it was then raced by Carter in historics from 1992 to 2000.
+The car then disappeared from view until acquired by Will Tomkins (Peterborough) and Geoff Pyett (Peterborough) of Badsaddle Stables, and restored by Simon Hadfield (Shepshed, Leicestershire) for historic racing.
+Then bought by Malcolm Carter (Sapey Common, Herefordshire) and raced by him in historics from 1992 to 2000.
 It was sold by Martin Cowell to Mark Bird (Northampton) in 2005.
 Still with Bird in February 2017.